agiil/IT/Lihtne.md

 not capable of simple

 > "Eran Hammer resigned his role of lead author for the OAuth 2.0 project, withdrew from the IETF working group, and removed his name from the specification.
 Hammer pointed to a conflict between the web and enterprise cultures, citing the IETF as a community that is "all about enterprise use cases", that is "not capable of simple."
-What is now offered is a blueprint for an authorization protocol, he says, and "that is the enterprise way", providing a "whole new frontier to sell consulting services and integration solutions." &mdash; http://en.wikipedia.org/wiki/OAuth#Controversy
+What is now offered is a blueprint for an authorization protocol, he says, and "that is the enterprise way", providing a "whole new frontier to sell consulting services and integration solutions." --- http://en.wikipedia.org/wiki/OAuth#Controversy

 Üliõpilase kood